Ballistic missile program of Iran: Use in combat

 On April 13–14, 2024 Iran fired approximately 120 ballistic missiles towards Israel as part of operation "True Promise".
-The interception rate was reportedly 99%.
+Israel claimed that the interception rate was 99%, but Israeli media outlet Maariv claimed that the interception rate was 84%.

-On 1 October 2024, Iran launched about 200 ballistic missiles as part as operation "True Promise II" Iran fired around 200 ballistic missiles.
-Most of the missile were intercepted according to the Israeli army.
+On 1 October 2024, Iran launched about 200 ballistic missiles as part as operation "True Promise II".
+Most of the missiles were intercepted according to the Israeli army.
+According to the Palestinian Authority's state-run news agency Wafa, one Palestinian was killed in Jericho by an Iranian missile.